craigsapp/midifile/README.md

 --------------------------

 Here is an example of creating content for a MIDI file and then writing it.
-The program will generate a random seuqence of notes and append them to the end of the first track.
+The program will generate a random sequence of notes and append them to the end of the first track.
 After adding notes to the track, it must be sorted into time sequence before it is written as a MIDI file.